 It is important for the safety of all campers that our phone lines be available for incoming and outgoing calls.
 For this reason, we ask that you refrain from calling camp unless you need to change your camper's pick-up time or there is an emergency requiring your child's immediate attention.
-Camp office hours are 9:00 AM to 3:00 PM.
+Camp office hours are 9:00 AM to 5:00 PM.
 If you are calling outside of office hours, please leave a message and camp staff will return your call as soon as possible.
+To reach someone in an emergency after 5:00 pm, please dial 5 to reach the Health Center.